 - 31 March (applicants notified by 31 May)

 - 31 August (applicants notified by 30 November)

-- Smaller programmes of work concerned with the conservation of decorative or non-structural features, for example
+Grants will be awarded to support smaller programmes of work concerned with the conservation of decorative or non-structural features such as:

 - stained glass windows

 - internal monuments and tombs

 - wall paintings